ORGelling/webappdemo/README.md

 Symfony Form types include singe inputs, group inputs, and entire forms.
 All of these are called "Types" and are provided by the framework.

 ### Add a Submit Type
 To ProductType.php add a use statement to import SubmitType into the namespace, and then add a type of submit button into the buildForm() method.
 ```
 ->add('save', SubmitType::class)
 ```
+We now have a submit button, there are different options for this type!
+We can change the label by specifying an array as additional argument to the add method

+You can also render parts of forms.
+Form Functions are listed in the documentation.